-The O24u curriculum, which has been developed to align with California Environmental Education Initiative principles and each activity has been aligned to the California standards, includes topics that range from the harmful effects of air pollution to renewable energy.
+The O24u curriculum, which has been developed to align with California Environmental Education Initiative principals, includes 29 activities spanning 6 topic areas that range from air pollution and health effect concepts to practical solutions that everyone can take to reduce harmful emissions of air pollution and toxic indoor environments.
 Each topic includes hands-on, interactive activities that educate children about environmental issues with an emphasis on fun.

-The program is a partnership with schools and after school service providers and is executed in existing after school programs.
+The program is a partnership with after school service providers and is executed in existing after school programs.
 Facilitators are trained and materials are provided by Breathe California.
-Each participating student receives an Activity Book and each facilitator receives a Facilitator’s Guide.
-The guide includes lessons and hands-on activities and corresponds directly to the student Activity Book, which every participating child receives.
+Each participating 4th-6th grade student receives an Activity Book and each facilitator receives a Facilitator’s Guide.

 For more information about the O24u Program, contact Natalie Lanning at (916) 444-5900 ext.
 213 or firstname.lastname@example.org.